The most glamorous places in the French Riviera - Citimarks

 International elite

-But here is the crowd of cosmopolitans invading the public garden and the Masséna quay.
+Behold the cosmopolitan crowd flooding the public garden and the Masséna quay.
 Oh!
 They are bursting with life, health, luxury and thirst for pleasure.
-Take a look at these marvelous horses and carriages; the automobiles, bicycles, riders, amazons, and a mass of pedestrians in elegant gowns filling this privileged corner of France with life.
+Take a look at the splendid horses and carriages; the automobiles, bicycles, riders, amazons, and a mass of pedestrians adorned in elegant gowns that animate this privileged corner of France.

-This is a meeting point of all idle millionaires in search of entertainment; of adventurers on the hunt; of girls on the lookout for an opulent husband; of young – or older – ladies attracted by this influx of wealth…
+This serves as a meeting point for all idle millionaires seeking entertainment; for adventurers on the prowl; for girls on the lookout for an affluent husband; for young – or older – ladies attracted by this influx of wealth…

 Who are they?
 Where do they come from?
-Why are they coming?
+Why have they come?
 How do they live?

-First comes the royalty […]: The Emperor and Empress of Austria, Empress Eugenie, Queen Victoria, King Leopold, King and Queen of Wurttemberg, King Milan (note: of Serbia), the Prince of Battenberg, etc.; Lord Salisbury with his “country house” in Beaulieu and (Prime Minister) Gladstone in Cannes.
-Then, comes a scattering of princes, dukes and counts of genuine titles -for the most part.
-On almost equal rank, the adventurers of stately demeanor follow; their titles, deprived of official recognition by the nobility, are the most brilliant; it is obvious that, if one creates a name for himself, he might as well pick the most prestigious one, compared to those merely transmitted by heredity. […]
+The distinguished guests are none other than royalty—the Emperor and Empress of Austria, Empress Eugenie, Queen Victoria, King Leopold, King and Queen of Wurttemberg, King Milan of Serbia, the Prince of Battenberg, Lord Salisbury with his “country house” in Beaulieu, (Prime Minister) Gladstone in Cannes and more.
+Among them are scattered princes, dukes, and counts with authentic titles -for the most part-, along with adventurers of stately demeanor.
+The adventurers, though lacking official recognition by nobility, don titles that shine brilliantly, a testament to their created prestige rather than inherited status. […]

-Here, the hotel staff neither speaks nor understands the French language: English and German are the only languages in use.
-One can easily find cute young American ladies who warned their fathers -many of them own butcher shops and the likes- that they were going to Monte-Carlo for the winter.
+Here, the hotel staff exclusively speaks and understands English and German; French is a foreign language.
+One can easily encounter cute young American ladies who warned their fathers -many of them own butcher shops and the likes- that they were going to Monte-Carlo for the winter.
 “All right!” their daddies replied, and so they came!
-These great winter visitors -I count around twenty thousands of them- are pretty much everywhere: riding carriages, straddling well-bred guests, filling restaurants, cluttering up casino tables; they make the whole area look joyful, elegant and with a charming prestige.
+These winter visitors number around twenty thousand.
+They permeate the scene, riding carriages, mingling with well-bred guests, filling restaurants, and crowding casino tables, lendind an air of joy, elegance and charming prestige to the entire area.

-They are drawn here by the pleasant climate […] and the enchanting natural site of the bay of Angels […]: escalated rocks, grandiose mountains, flowery plains, and gigantic olive groves with views to the deep sea, dramatic cliffs, and beaches gently caressed by the waters […]…
+Drawn by the pleasant climate and the enchanting natural beauty of the bay of Angels—escalated rocks, grandiose mountains, flowery plains, gigantic olive groves, dramatic cliffs, and gently caressed beaches—they converge in this haven.

-This is where all the elements of the most comfortable and elegant life are brought together: no city, not even Paris on Rue de la Paix, has an alignment of stores like those on Masséna and Saint-Jean-Baptiste quays.
-All luxury items -jewelry, costumes, hats, antiques, and works of art- are captivating: they entice passers-by to the wonders of the most refined civilization.
-Pretty villas and stately mansions, furnished with taste and comfort, provide the wealthy owners with a luxury equivalent to their permanent homes.
+This is the place where all the elements of the most comfortable and elegant life converge: no city -not even Paris on Rue de la Paix- boast a lineup of stores like those on Masséna and Saint-Jean-Baptiste quays.
+Luxury items—from jewelry, costumes, hats to antiques and works of art—captivate passers-by, offering a glimpse into the wonders of the most refined civilization.
+Villas and mansions, tastefully furnished, provide the wealthy owners with a luxury equivalent to their permanent residences.

 Victor Ardouin-Dumazet,